allmightychaos/allmightychaos/README.md

 Presently, my voyage finds me in the heart of front-end development.
 Here, I thrive on the challenge of creating standout applications amidst the bustling endeavor of technology.
 But rest assured, my learning doesn't cease.
 Forever a student, I continue to soak up new knowledge, adapt and hone my craft, etching my unique imprint in the ever-evolving digital sphere.

-Know this...
-I am the master of my destiny.
+Know this - I am the master of my destiny.

 <h2 align = "center">
 <img src="https://em-content.zobj.net/thumbs/240/apple/325/hammer_1f528.png" height="25em"/>